chpladmin/chpl-api/PENDING_RELEASE_NOTES.md

 * Add three more optional fields to the /collections/certified_products endpoint.
   * openSurveillanceCount, closedSurveillanceCount, surveillanceDates
 * Remove insertMissingSplitActiity quartz job
+* Add new endpoint for activity metadata for announcements.
+Endpoint is:
+  * /activity/metadata/announcements

 ---